akarelia20/Get-pokemon-using-API-in-javascript/README.md

 # Get-pokemon-using-API-in-javascript
-What does application is about ?
+What is this application about ?
 This appliaction allows a user to get a pokemon based on any random selection of input number.

 Strategy :